asadalam/FINN_MatrixVector_RTL/proj/src/README.md

 activation vector of length SIMD.
 The top level file generates the required control signals to generate the weight tile and input activation vector slice.

-The second block is the input buffer for storing the input activation map.
-It also instantiates the threshold based activation unit.

-### Matrix vector stream unit: mvau_stream.sv
-This unit is the main computation unit performing multiply accumulate of a stream of weight and a slice of input activation unit.
-It uses PE numbers of processing elements.
-Each processing element implements the dot product of its corresponding row of the weight tile with the input activation vector slice.

-#### MVAU Stream Control Block: mvau_stream_control_block.sv
-This control block controls reading to and writing from the input buffer.
-It generates the address and read/write enables for the input buffer.

-#### Input Buffer: mvau_inp_buffer.sv
-This unit stores one column of input feature map as it is multiplied with multiple rows of the weight matrix.
-During the first SIMDxSF clock cycles, the input buffer is written with new elements of the input feature map and for the next SIMDx(NF-1) clock cycles, the input buffer is re-used for other computations.

-#### Processing element design unit: mvu_pe.sv
-The processing elements consists of a number of SIMD blocks which perform multiplication between a single weight and input activation.
-There are three types of SIMD blocks based on the input word length of weights and input activations but only one is implemented using generate statements.

-The output of SIMD is connected to an adder tree which if both the inputs are 1-bit reduces to a popcount (counting number of '1's in the SIMD's output.

-##### SIMD design unit: mvu_pe_simd_\<type\>.sv
-The three different SIMD blocks are
-- mvu_pe_simd_std.sv: Implements a 2's complement multiplication
-- mvu_pe_simd_binary.sv: If one of the two inputs is 1-bit, a '0' is
-interpreted as -1 and '1' is interpreted as +1, meaning the output will either be a copy of the other input or a 2's complement of it
-- mvu_pe_simd_xnor.sv: If both inputs are 1-bit, the output is an XNOR of the two inputs.
-This implements an XNOR network.

-##### Adder Tree: mvu_pe_\<adders/popcount\>.sv
-The output of the SIMD blocks are added together either using an adder tree or a popcount (when both weights and input activation are 1-bit).
-A simple for-loop based implementation is selection (at the moment) for simplicity, so both design files are identical.

-##### Accumulator: mvu_pe_acc.sv
-A simple accumulator.
-The accumulator is resetted every Matrix/SIMD cycles.

 ### Threshold based Activation Unit: mvau_act_comp.sv